enthought/Numpy-Tutorial-SciPyConf-2022/README.md

     - **Windows**: Click Start and search for "Anaconda Prompt".
 Click on the application to launch a new Anaconda Prompt window.
     - **macOS**: Open Spotlight Search (using Cmd+Space) and type "Terminal.app".
 Click on the application to launch a new Terminal.app window.

 1. Create a new Anaconda virtual environment by executing the below command in the application window you opened in step 1 above.
 You may be prompted to `Proceed([y]/n)?`.
-If so, type 'y' and press `Enter`.
+If so, type `y` and press `Enter`.

     ```
     $ conda create -n numpy-tutorial ipython jupyter matplotlib numpy pillow pyqt